lakshmikanth26/attendence-face-recognition/README.md

-# attendence-face-recognition
+# attendence-face-recognition or # Sign language detection
-attendance record for face recognition
+attendance record for face recognition  or Sign language detection

 Steps to Execute
 0. Python version 3.11.5